putty-shreyas/univariate_time_series_forecasting/README.md

 Time Series Forecasting task performed on Univariate timeseries data using Vanilla LSTM architecture.
 Purpose of the project was to build a clean and efficient Python-based Deep Learning project with generated timeseries data and effective results storing.
 Model validation showcased through future forecasting of the data

 ## Features
- - Option to generate random univariate timeseries data with varying trends or work with basic time series data to show efficient code operation
+ - Option to generate random univariate timeseries data with varying trends or work with basic timeseries data to show efficient code operation
  - Future prediction of timeseries data highlighted and showcased

 ## Results and Summary